 This post may contain affiliate links.
 See our affiliate disclaimer here.

 Winter RV trips are limited to a few warm destinations, mainly in Florida, Arizona and Texas.
 However, the widespread hot summer weather brings endless options for RV travelers.
-After five years on the road, we’ve found some amazing destinations that are perfect for summer vacations.
+After over six years on the road, we’ve found some amazing destinations that are perfect for summer vacations.
 In this article, we share the 10 best summer RV destinations that offer pleasant weather, exciting activities and great campgrounds.

 Banff and Jasper National Parks